Skip to main content

 """

-It is extremely common that once the data has been reviewed, it does not fit, this will NOT always mean that the transformations are incorrectly performed, it can also happen that the data source is different or that when entering the data into a system to square them we are misinterpreting some numerical values, etc. We must identify in which cases the values are not matching, proceed to isolate them to analyze and contrast them.
+It is extremely common that once the data is reviewed, it does not match; this does NOT always mean that the transformations were done incorrectly.
+It may also happen that the data source is different or that when entering the data into a system to reconcile it, we are misinterpreting some numerical values, etc. We must identify in which cases the values are not matching, proceed to isolate them for analysis and comparison.

-Then we will correct a quadrature error with real examples, in this case correct a value count that does not match.
-A useful alternative to identify the source of this error is to obtain a grouping of a column used in the transformation by filtering by the value that doesn't fit, so we can count the values in order to export this result and be able to contrast the file in Excel.
+Next, we will correct a reconciliation error with real examples, in this case correcting a count of values that does not match.
+A useful alternative to identify the source of this error is to obtain a grouping of a column used in the transformation filtering by the value that does not match; this way we can count the values with the goal of exporting this result and being able to compare the file in Excel.

 df = df.select('group_column').where(df.TIPO_PRODUCTO == 'ROP').groupBy('group_column').count()